 Kari Lock Morgan- Penn State University

 Simulation-based methods, with minimal background knowledge required, give you the option of introducing inference on the first day of class.
-This is fantastic, and enabling the course to start inference earlier is one of the big advantages of simulation methods, but it’s also completely fine to NOT jump into inference on the first day of class if you don’t want to!
+This is fantastic, and enabling the course to start inference earlier is one of the big advantages of simulation methods, but it’s also completely fine to NOT jump into inference on the first day of class if you don’t want to! [pullquote]I believe the key to getting students excited about statistics is to focus on REAL DATA[/pullquote]My approach, and more generally the Lock5 approach, is to start the class simply by talking about data.

 The majority of my students in the introductory statistics course are there not because of an inherent interest in statistics, but to satisfy a requirement (sound familiar?).
 Because of this, my primary goal on the first day of class is to convince them that statistics is (a) interesting, (b) applicable to almost everything, and (c) important to learn.
 (As statisticians, we all know how incredibly true each of these points is; we just need to convey the obvious to our students!)
 Secondary goals include an overview of the syllabus (boring), and some data basics such as the structure of a dataset, cases and variables, and categorical vs quantitative variables.
 However, if my students learn nothing concrete on the first day, but leave actually somewhat excited to learn statistics, then I would consider the class a success.